slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 Get your dopamine from action.

 Offer precise help («I can drop a lasagna at 14:00») instead of vague offers («I’m here for you»).
-Helpful people don’t ask «How can I help?»—they just help.
+Helpful people don’t ask «How can I help?» — they just help.

 > *"If not you, who?
 If not now, when?"
 -- Hillel the Elder [-110]*